cdekk3r/bloccit/README.md

 - Clone the repository
 - Run bundle install
-- Create and migrate the SQLite database with `rake db:create` and rake `db:migrate`
+- Create and migrate the SQLite database with `rake db:create` and 'rake db:migrate`
 - Start the server using `rails s` or for cloud9 users `rails s -b $IP -p $PORT`

 <h3>Languages and Frameworks:</h3> Ruby on Rails and Bootstrap